Khaemweset: Family

 Khaemweset was the son of Ramesses II and Queen Isetnofret.
 He had at least two brothers: Prince Ramesses was his elder brother and Merneptah was his younger brother.
 Bintanath was his sister.
 These three siblings are depicted on the Aswan Rock stela with the Pharaoh and Queen shown with Khaemweset in another register.
 It is possible that Princess Isetnofret was a full sister of Khaemwaset as well, although it is equally possible she was only a half-sister.

 Khaemweset is known to have had two sons and a daughter.
 His eldest son, Ramesses, is mentioned on a block statue from Memphis.
 Ramesses holds the title "King's Son" on the statue, which here should be interpreted as King's grandson.
 On the Dorsal Pillar the text reads: "[It is] his dear [son] who perpetuates his name - The King's Son, excellent in wisdom, upright in mind in every deed, great in his enlightenment at all times to maintain the offerings for his father, – the King's Son Ramesses, justified and venerated one."

 His second son, Hori, became High Priest of Ptah at Memphis during the later part of the 19th Dynasty.

 Khaemweset is also known to have had a daughter named Isetnofret (also written as Isitnofret).
 Other women at court with that name include her grandmother Queen Isetnofret and her father’s sister.
 Khaemweset's daughter Isetnofret may have married her uncle, the pharaoh Merneptah.
-If so, she would be identical to Queen Isetnofret II.
+If so, this would make her Queen Isetnofret II.
 Isetnofret's tomb may have recently been found in Saqqara during excavations by Waseda University.

 Not much is known about Khaemweset's wife, though in the demotic story, Setna II, his wife bears the name Meheweskhe.

 One grandson of his is known.
 His son Hori had a son who was also named Hori.
 This grandson of Khaemweset would later serve as Vizier of Egypt during the tumultuous period at the end of the Nineteenth Dynasty.
 He was still performing these duties under Ramesses III.